m-thirumal/installation_guide/PostgreSQL/postgresql.md

 * [Install PostgreSQL](PostgreSQL/Install_PostgresQL_in_Ubuntu.md)

-* Websites that are helpful to configuration based on hardware
+* Websites that are helpful to configure PostgreSQL based on the hardware

   * [https://pgconfigurator.cybertec-postgresql.com/](https://pgconfigurator.cybertec-postgresql.com/)
   * [https://pgtune.leopard.in.ua/](https://pgtune.leopard.in.ua/)